josephsmartinez/UNIX_Linux/Topics/Finding_Things/finding_thing.md

 > find /usr/bin -prem 755

+Find file with SUID/SGID

+To find all the files with SUID
+> find / -perm +4000
+To find all the files with SGID
+> find / -perm +2000

+Find all GID and UID
+> find / -xdev -user root \( -perm -4000 -o -perm -2000 \)

 ## Execute command post find operation

 Use the cat command on all files own user jeff